 FAQs

-1. What happens if my property fails a HUD inspection?
+- What happens if my property fails a HUD inspection?

 You’ll receive a notice detailing the deficiencies.
-You’ll then have a set time frame to address the issues, usually 30 days.
+You’ll then have a set time frame to address the issues, usually 30 days. - Can I lose HUD funding if I fail an inspection?

-Yes, failure to address the issues can result in a loss of HUD approval and Section 8 funding.
+Yes, failure to address the issues can result in a loss of HUD approval and Section 8 funding. - How often are HUD inspections conducted?

-HUD inspections typically occur every 1 to 3 years, depending on the property’s compliance history.
+HUD inspections typically occur every 1 to 3 years, depending on the property’s compliance history. - Can tenants be evicted if a property fails a HUD inspection?

-No, tenants cannot be evicted solely due to a failed HUD inspection, but they may be relocated if the property is deemed unsafe.
+No, tenants cannot be evicted solely due to a failed HUD inspection, but they may be relocated if the property is deemed unsafe. - What should I do to prepare for a HUD inspection?

 Regular maintenance, understanding HUD standards, and hiring a compliance specialist, like NSPIRE Experts, are essential steps.